 - Get a sleep test: If your partner reports that you snore excessively, you may have sleep apnea.
 See a neurologist or visit a sleep center for testing.

-- Don’t exercise late: Vigorous exercise during the day is excellent therapy for insomnia, but should be avoided after 8pm except for relaxing routines such as yoga or qigong.
+- Build up sleep pressure: The more active you are during the day, the more your brain builds up a substance called adenosine, which promotes sleep.
+Being active also lowers adrenaline, your primary stress hormone.
+Avoid vigorous exercise after 8pm, however, except for relaxing routines such as yoga or qigong.
 The gentle relaxing movements of qigong are perfect for promoting a relaxed state before going to bed.

 - Avoid excessive light stimulation: Use low lights and turn off televisions and especially computer screens after 8pm.
 This will help stimulate natural melatonin levels.
 Always sleep in a very dark room.
 If you work an odd shift, use darkening shades to completely darken the room where you sleep.

 - Avoid blue light computer screens: Blue light suppresses melatonin and keeps your brain alert.
-If you read from a tablet, buy a tablet that allows reading without blue light, or download an app for removing blue light from the screen.
-There are several programs available for download.
-The most popular is f.lux (justgetflux.com).
+If you read from a tablet, make sure it’s one that allows reading without blue light, or download an app for removing blue light from the screen.
+There are several programs available for download; a popular one is f.lux.

-- Sleep on a comfortable mattress: “Memory foam” mattresses or tops are especially conducive to a good night’s sleep and allow for sleeping on the side.
-Sleeping on your back encourages sleep apnea.
+- Sleep on a comfortable mattress: “Memory foam” mattresses or tops are especially conducive to a good night’s sleep and allow for sleeping on your side.
+Sleeping on your back encourages sleep apnea, while stomach sleeping can result in back and neck pain.

 - Limit noise pollution: Try to limit noise like outside traffic, snoring bed partners or restless pets.
 Consider obtaining an electronic device that produces “white noise” to drown out surrounding sounds.
 A HEPA air filter unit by the bedside is a great option.